DemirelZ/MPC_WeatherApp/README.md

-### Weather App (React Native)
+### Weather App (React Native CLI)

 Small weather application using OpenWeather Current Weather API.
 Search is done inside a modal; successful results close the modal and render on the home screen.
-The UI is simple, clean, and theme-accented based on the weather condition.
+The UI is simple and clean.

 ### Features